aleister1102/bulker/README.md

 - If tmux is not available, tool will report error (Unix) or use background processes (Windows)
 - If input file does not exist, tool will report error
 - If command fails on a chunk, tool will report warning and continue
-- When receiving interrupt signal, tool will cleanup and save partial results to output file
+- When receiving interrupt signal (Ctrl+C), tool automatically stops all tasks and saves partial results to output file

 ## Platform Support